Computer-Programming-B/MicrobitDice/README.md

 Random Numbers in Python
 ------------------------
 Python has a module (part of a larger collection of code called a "library") with a number of useful functions for random numbers.
-To use this module you need to add `import random` at the top of the program.
+To use this module you need to add `import random` at the top of the program (see the sample code with a confused face above).
 For this assignment, we'll use the `randint()` function which takes two arguments:
 `random.randint(a, b)`
 It return a random integer between a and be inclusive.